GEFF: Improving Any Clothes-Changing Person ReID Model using Gallery Enrichment with Face Features: Experiments

-To annotate an evaluation video with ground truth labels, a tracker, ByteTrack \cite{byteTracker}, is applied to automatically extract tracks of detected people, followed by a manual annotation of every track.
-These ground-truth labels, as well as person bounding boxes, track ids, video names, and more are saved in a designated database published alongside the dataset.
-In \cref{database}, we provide more details about the database and how it can be used for further research and to reproduce our results.

-\paragraph{Evaluation on the \textit{42Street} Dataset} Given the labeled samples created from \textit{part 1} of the play, we evaluate the performance of our method on the evaluation videos (\Cref{42street-evaluation-videos}) of the \textbf{\textit{42Street}} dataset and compare it with the same models as described in \cref{existing-benchmarks}.
-In addition, we also compare the results of the video-based version of CAL for which we provide labeled video samples.
-As the \textbf{\textit{42Street}} dataset is an evaluation dataset only, all models are evaluated without any fine-tuning.
+Given the gallery created from \textit{part 1} of the play, we apply our method to the CTL ReID model and measure its performance on the evaluation videos of the \textbf{\textit{42Street}} dataset.
+In our evaluation protocol, all models are evaluated without any training, as training data is not provided in this dataset.

 \paragraph{Evaluation Metrics}